A clever, earthy spin on the classic dip.

 - Kosher salt and freshly ground black pepper

-- 1 tbsp. roughly chopped flat-leaf parsley
+- 1 tbsp. coarsely chopped flat-leaf parsley